Photographer: Courtesy: Chandler Police Department

 Copyright 2011 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-CHANDLER, AZ - A Chandler man has been convicted of manslaughter in the fatal shooting of his girlfriend has been sentenced to 21 years in prison.
+PHOENIX - A Chandler man convicted of manslaughter in the fatal shooting of his girlfriend has been sentenced to 21 years in prison.

 Coulter was arrested on suspicion of fatally shooting 18-year-old Monique Cota in his bedroom on Oct.
 15, 2011.

 Investigators say Coulter had assaulted Cota in an earlier incident.

 Coulter claimed the shooting was an accident that occurred as he was inspecting an AR-15 rifle.

 Police say Coulter's sister then hid guns that were in the house and drove him to a motel room in Mesa.